Bethpage State Park: History

-The original golf course became the Green Course; by 1936, three more courses opened, designed by A. W. Tillinghast under contract to the Park Commission; a fifth (the Yellow Course) was designed by Alfred Tull (formerly a business partner of Emmet), and opened in 1958.
+The original Lenox Hills course became the Green Course; A. W. Tillinghast designed the Black, Red and Blue courses, and Alfred Tull designed the Yellow Course, which opened in 1958.
 The park has picnic facilities, bridle paths, playing fields, a polo field, tennis courts, cross-country skiing trails, and hiking and biking trails including one leading south to Massapequa, but it is best known for its golf facilities.

 Bethpage State Park also has a four kilometer and five kilometer cross country course.

 Geography

 The park is not located in Bethpage as its name suggests, but actually located almost entirely within the hamlet of Old Bethpage.
 However, since at the time there was no Old Bethpage post office, it used a Farmingdale address instead, and continues to use one to this day.
 The clubhouse is located next to Lenox Hills and is within the Farmingdale School District.

 The Green course is adjacent to the Lenox Hills area, while the Yellow Course is adjacent to the part of Lenox Hills within Farmingdale Village and the part of Lenox Hills, unincorporated Farmingdale, just west of it along Merritts Road toward Bethpage.
 The Black Course is adjacent to the exclusive Melville Court development in East Farmingdale and the Old Bethpage industrial area.
 The Red Course is adjacent to Old Bethpage residential neighborhoods, while the Blue Course is closer to the community of Bethpage (formerly Central Park, pre-1936).

 Bethpage State Park's name reflects the locality names that existed at the time of its creation.
 Old Bethpage was known as Bethpage prior to 1936, when the adjacent hamlet of Central Park changed its name to Bethpage.
 Following this name change, the hamlet originally called Bethpage resisted suggestions that it merge with the new Bethpage, and got approval from the post office to change its name to Old Bethpage, though it did not have its own post office until 1965.
 The parcel of the Quaker Bethpage Friends Meeting House, across from the Park entrance, is within Old Bethpage hamlet boundaries, but abuts residences within the Lenox Hills area of Farmingdale Village.
 These specific border circumstances clarify that the park has close ties to Farmingdale.